hantsy/micronaut-sandbox/docs/mongo-reactive.md

 }
 ```

- In order to serialize the `ObjectId` type id of `Customer` as a String in the HTTP response, create a `JsonSerializer` to customize the serialization process.
+ In order to serialize the id (`ObjectId` type) of `Customer` as a String in the HTTP response, create a `JsonSerializer` to customize the serialization process.
 When it is applied,  the id field is serialized as a hex string instead of a JSON object.

 ```java
 @Singleton